Senecio cambrensis

-Senecio cambrensis (Welsh groundsel or Welsh ragwort) is a flowering plant of the family Asteraceae.
+Senecio cambrensis, the Welsh groundsel or Welsh ragwort, is a flowering plant of the family Asteraceae.
 It is endemic to Great Britain and currently known only from North Wales.
 It is a recently evolved plant that arose as a result of hybridization between two related species.

 Discovery

 It was first noticed in 1948 by Horace E. Green at Ffrith in Flintshire, north-east Wales.
 The species was described in 1955 by Effie M. Rosser of Manchester Museum using material from the site.
 It later turned up at a number of sites across the north-east of Wales including Chirk, Brymbo, Queensferry and Colwyn Bay and a herbarium specimen was discovered that had been collected at Brynteg in 1925.

 Origin

 Welsh groundsel is an allopolyploid, a plant that contains sets of chromosomes originating from two different species.
 Its ancestor was Senecio × baxteri, an infertile hybrid that can arise spontaneously when the closely related groundsel (Senecio vulgaris) and Oxford ragwort (Senecio squalidus) grow alongside each other.
 Sometime in the early 20th century, an accidental doubling of the number of chromosomes in an S. × baxteri plant led to the formation of a new fertile species, Welsh groundsel.

 Groundsel has a chromosome number 2n = 40; Oxford ragwort 2n = 20; and Welsh groundsel 2n = 60.